puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 #####`down_time`

 Sets the time duration to wait before probing a service that has been marked as DOWN.
-Expressed in milliseconds, seconds, or minutes.
+Expressed in seconds.

-Valid option: an integer expressed in milliseconds, seconds, or minutes; minimum = 1 second and maximum = 20939000 seconds.
+Valid option: an integer expressed in seconds; minimum = 1 second and maximum = 20939000 seconds.
 Default: 30 seconds.

 #####`ensure`